IRL-CT/Summer25_Trashbot/README.md

 ---
 ## Part 3.
 Making the Robot Move: Calibration

+We are using a motor controller board called [ODrive v3.6](https://odriverobotics.com/shop/odrive-v36).
+The instructions below are based on a [guide](https://docs.odriverobotics.com/v/0.5.5/hoverboard.html) provided by ODrive.

 1. Use the [RPi Imager](https://www.raspberrypi.com/software/) to write [image](https://drive.google.com/file/d/1PMWyJUoA-CJ73vktrp3nPKiykwzOaauU/view?usp=sharing) to the SD cards.
 We recommend using storage of 16GB or larger.
 [Online Guide](https://howchoo.com/pi/raspberry-pi-imager#write-a-custom-image).
 2. Insert the SD card back to the Raspberry Pi, and SSH into the Raspberry Pi that's connected to the ODrive.
 ```